MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting_overview.md

 You can create and manage audiences in site builder based on customer data such as location, device information, sign-in status, referrer, or query string parameters, gathered from the customer's web request.
 These audiences can then be targeted with module or fragment variations also authored and managed in site builder.

 ## Audiences
 Audience is a group of users whose membership is determined by a set of dynamic rules.
-These rules are simple AND or OR conditions against basic information available in the customer's request.
+These rules are simple AND or OR conditions against basic information or segments available in the customer's request.
 Commerce natively supports device info (desktop/mobile/tablet, OS, browser), sign-in status, referrer and query string parameters.
 Additionally, a geolocation connector allows Commerce to connect with third-party geolocation service providers to generate geolocation information for e-commerce site users.
-For more information on setting up a connector, see [GeoLookup connector](e-commerce-extensibility/connectors.md#geolookup-connector)
+For more information on setting up a geolocation connector, see [GeoLookup connector](e-commerce-extensibility/connectors.md#geolookup-connector).
+You can also connect to third-party segmentation providers and surface those segments within site builder. <<For more information, go here>>

+To create an audience in Commerce site builder, follow these steps.
+1. Select **Audiences** in the left navigation pane, and then select **New**.
+2. Give your audience a name and optionally add tags and a description.
+3. Click on **Create** and **Add new rule block** on the the following page.
+4. Select a source, followed by the required segment and it's value(s).
+You can create rules with either AND conditions within a rule block or OR conditions between rule blocks.
+You can also move rule blocks up or down and delete both rules and rule blocks as needed.
+5. Once you are satisfied with your audience, select **Finish editing**.
+You can also select **Publish** if you want to make the audience available for use in a live target or publish it along with the target.

 Audiences can be created, edited and deleted in the **Audiences** tab in the left navigation pane.
 Suggestion - create everyone and no one to help with inclusions and exclusions.